Grumlebob/BlazorAutoAppTemplate/HullImages.md

   - If `correlationId` was provided, maps `correlationId -> imageId` in `ITusResultRegistry` so the client can query `/tus/result` to retrieve the `Id`.

 Blazor UI (Server and WASM)
-- Toggle: "SIMPLE ONE SHOT" or "TUS".
-One-shot is kept for small uploads and tooling; TUS is the default for large uploads.
 - TUS client: Implemented in `/wwwroot/js/tusUpload.js` and invoked via JS interop from the Hull Images page.
 - The JS module performs `POST` (create) and `PATCH` (data segments), and reports progress back to the component via `[JSInvokable]` method `ReportTusProgress`.
   - A new `correlationId` (GUID) is generated per upload and sent in TUS metadata.
 After completion, the component calls `GET /api/hull-images/tus/result?correlationId=...` to obtain the created image’s `Id`.
 - Auto mode (prerender + interactive): Upload controls render during prerender but only become active once interactive.
-TUS still runs entirely in the browser after interactivity is established (works identically for Blazor Server and WASM).
+TUS runs entirely in the browser after interactivity is established (works identically for Blazor Server and WASM).

 Client/Server Separation
 - Components do not inject `HttpClient` directly (enforced by tests).
 The component calls JS to run the TUS protocol in the browser.